DimakatsoSEMA/guess-the-number-computer/README.md

 - I am trying to improve my coding skills so I have been doing beginner projects and this is one of them

 - ENJOY THE GAME 😁

+- you will learn how to work with Python's random module, build functions, work with while loops and conditionals, and get user input.